 - work: this is a generic kind of product used to represent something that has been invoiced

 - Various kinds of non-purchasable product that exist for accounting purpose – 'interest', 'tax', 'wage' and 'other'.
-These aren't for sale on your site (they have no configured site) but positive or negative transaction sums can be entered against them in the Admin Zone, so your profit/loss and cash-flow charts can be accurate.
+These aren't for sale on your site but positive or negative transaction sums can be entered against them in the Admin Zone, so your profit/loss and cash-flow charts can be accurate.

 Product kinds fit into the following general categories:

 - Invoice: requests for payment created from the Admin Zone, paid for from the site:invoices module (above: work)